top of page

 New Intelligence

-Coincidentally, we are developing what we incorrectly refer to as “artificial intelligence.”
+Coincidentally, we are developing what I think we incorrectly refer to as “artificial intelligence.”
 There is nothing artificial about it.
 We are inventing it as we have with many new tool sets over the centuries.
+I prefer alternative or enhanced intelligence to artificial.
 Some suggest that humans in our current form are now merely a transition species to this next stage of a “blended” humanity with machine learning.

 blended human.jpg

-Theoretically, these machine “intelligences” would not be burdened with all our mad monkey psychosis represented by our "lizard brain."
-If the planet did undergo changes like the last great die off, AI algorithms could potentially predict this event and protect themselves.
-This could include migrating to space stations above the earth or colonies on the moon or Mars or sanctuaries deep underground.
+Theoretically, these machine “intelligences” would not be burdened with all our mad monkey DNA psychosis represented by our "lizard brains."
+If the planet did undergo changes like the last great die off, AI algorithms could potentially predict these events and protect themselves.
+This could include migrating to space stations above the earth or colonies on the moon or Mars or burrowing into sanctuaries deep underground.
 Like the small mammals that survived in their subterranean tunnels when the comet ended the dinosaurs, this AI would eventually emerge with the institutional memory of humans and carry on some version of what we learned over 50,000 years.
 It’s just one possibility.

 How Change Happens

 IF we do experience a sudden change like that, I sense we will not include past stages of human development this time.
-They will be left behind as new cutting edge proto-human emerges leaving the other stages of our development behind.
+They will be left behind as new cutting edge proto-human emerges.
 Perhaps we will become a new creature like Homo Sapiens were to Neanderthals or we will make way for something entirely different, perhaps enlivened by new types of machine intelligence.
-Either way, "humanity" could be unrecognizable when compared to what we are now, but the original seed of what we were could still be in there somewhere.
+Either way, "humanity" could eventually be unrecognizable when compared to what we are now, but the original seed of what we created could still be in there somewhere similar to us humans have 2% Neanderthal DNA.

 Speaking of Change

 When I have reflected on how change happens, one of the narratives that comes closest to my experience is “co-creation.”
-This story on the face of it points to our co-creating our existence within a larger field of “spirit.”
+This story on the face of it points to our co-creating our existence within a larger field of “spirit" or creative energy.

 Star Wars called it “the force,” others call it the “divine light,” but whatever you call it is not some anthropomorphic vision of God the father or anything that would approximate human form.
 Its presence in my experience is indescribable in human language.
 It is more of an experience you have than anything else.